teenyHermitCrab/Bot_HeartBeat/README.md

 This adds heartbeat to a bot sculpture.
 Heartbeat rate is based on ultrasonic distance measurement.
 Heartbeat will be displayed on 5x5 LED grid.

+heartbeat_demo.mp4 is a short video that shows bot and heartbeat.
+This was recorded just after I found that bot battery backpack needs replacing, so running on external power.

 Microprocessor expects to find code.py in root location

 Follow steps listed here to install CircuitPython onto dev board.